forge42dev/remix-client-cache/README.md

 ## Bugs

-If you find a bug, please file an issue on [our issue tracker on GitHub](https://github.com/Code-Forge-Net/remix-cache/issues)
+If you find a bug, please file an issue on [our issue tracker on GitHub](https://github.com/Code-Forge-Net/remix-client-cache/issues)

 ## Contributing

-Thank you for considering contributing to remix-cache!
+Thank you for considering contributing to remix-client-cache!
 We welcome any contributions, big or small, including bug reports, feature requests, documentation improvements, or code changes.

 To get started, please fork this repository and make your changes in a new branch.
 Once you're ready to submit your changes, please open a pull request with a clear description of your changes and any related issues or pull requests.

-Please note that all contributions are subject to our [Code of Conduct](https://github.com/Code-Forge-Net/remix-cache/blob/main/CODE_OF_CONDUCT.md).
+Please note that all contributions are subject to our [Code of Conduct](https://github.com/Code-Forge-Net/remix-client-cache/blob/main/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.

-We appreciate your time and effort in contributing to remix-cache and helping to make it a better tool for the community!
+We appreciate your time and effort in contributing to remix-client-cache and helping to make it a better tool for the community!